Undergraduate Student FAQs

 - What sort of resources will be available to me if I'm accepted into the program?

-- Students accepted into the CFE will have complete access of the Financial Markets Lab, room 1-170 CSOM, which includes three Bloomberg terminals, a printer and a study area.
+- Students accepted into the CFE will have complete access of the Financial Markets Lab, room 1-170 CSOM, which includes four Bloomberg terminals, a printer and a study area.
 Students are also granted year-long licenses and access to FactSet, a financial tool that allows you to monitor global markets, public and private companies, and equity and fixed income portfolios in a single, intuitive interface.

 - How many hours per week are required for the CFE?